Vangmay/vangmay.github.io/content/blog/CS1101S-A_module_to_die_for.md

 ---
 external: false
 draft: false
-title: "CS1101S: A module to die for"
+title: "My thoughts on CS1101S"
 description: My thoughts on CS1101S, a module that I took in my first semester of university
 date: 2023-12-05
 ---